bjtully/BioMetaPipeline/README.md

                         /path/to/list_file formatted as 'prefix\tdata_file_1,data_file_2[,...]\n'</code></pre>

 The typical workflow involves creating a configuration file based on the templates in `Example/Config`.
-This config file is then used to call the given pipeline.
+This config file is then used to call the given pipeline by passing to each program any flags specified by the user.
+This setup allows users to customize the calling programs to better fit their needs, as well as provides a useful documentation step for researchers.

+## Available pipelines

 ### MET_EVAL